 |Some basic knowledge about your moisturizer’s composition helps make a more informed decision when buying for your skin care needs.|

 Reading skin care labels can be confusing.
-However, if you have a basic understanding of humectants, occlusives, and emollients when shopping for your skin care products, then you can better address your particular skin care needs.
+Therefore, let me share the basics on decoding moisturizers.
+Once you are better understanding of humectants, occlusives, and emollients when shopping for your skin care products, then you can better address your particular skin care needs.

 Humectants are the ingredients in the product that attract water from the surface to the skin cell itself.
 For example, some common ingredients to look for are hyaluronic acid, glycerin, panthenol, urea, lactic acid, ammonium lactate, butylene glycol, sodium PCA, sorbitol, PCA, diglycerin, and sodium lactate among others.

 Occlusives are the ingredients that trap the hydration to keep the water from evaporating.
 Occlusive agents are ingredients like squalene, dimethicone, cyclomethicone, cocoa butter, shea butter, beeswax, propylene glycol, mineral oil, and lanolin are just some names they you might come across.